 - File format: PDF (do not password-protect or lock your file!)

-You will be asked to list suggestions for max. three supervisors.
+You will be asked to list suggestions for max. three supervisors at our school.
 Each doctoral research project must be supervised by two experienced advisors.
 Usually, one of these advisors will have a “mind” background and the other a “brain” background, but that can vary and depends on the nature of your research project.
-At least one of the supervisors, preferably both, should be a member of the School’s Faculty.
-You will find a list of all available faculty members in the online tool.
+At least one of the supervisors, preferably both, should be a member of the school’s Faculty.
+You will find a list of all available faculty members in the application online tool.
 We recommend that you try to contact your potential supervisors for a personal talk or feedback before handing in the application (though we know that this may not always possible).

-(a) You will need two recommendation letters from former supervisors or lecturers.
-Please send our guidelines for recommendation letters to your two referees.
-See the download links below:
+(a) You will need two recommendation letters from former supervisors or senior lecturers.
+Please send our guidelines for recommendation letters by e-mail to your two referees.

-(c) Please let your referees know that they, the referees, will get an e-mail message through the system providing them with instructions and a link for uploading their letter of recommendations.
+In the same e-mail, please let your referees know that they, the referees, will receive an e-mail message through our online application system, providing them with instructions and a link for uploading their letter of recommendation.